martin luther king jr memorial library

 M+J is currently leading an initiative to renovate and transform Washington’s Central Public Library.
 A facility originally designed by Mies van der Rohe, it is the modern master’s only realized library and only project in DC.
 The cultural complex is an internationally important test case of how a landmark modernist structure can be sensitively transformed to accommodate the features and spaces of a 21st century central library.

-The new building systems address environmental issues and pursue LEED Gold sustainability standards.
+The new building systems address environmental issues and pursue LEED Silver sustainability standards.
 Incorporating feedback from interest groups, the new library seeks new levels of “social sustainability,” as well, serving the population of the entire city and surrounding area.